 The Department of Social Policy and Social Work has one of the largest concentrations of social policy research in the UK.
 It is home to two specialist research units: the Social Policy Research Unit and the Centre for Housing Policy.

 This is a 21-month course that specialises in social and public policy analysis and social research.
 You'll focus on comparative cross-national and international policy.
-You'll also spend time analysing policy development and policy lessons from OECD member states.
+You'll also spend time analysing policy development and policy lessons from Organisation for Economic Co-operation and Development (OECD) member states.

-The first half of this MPA will enable you to study and explore a combination of comparative social policy and public management.
+The first half of this Masters of Public Administration (MPA) will enable you to study and explore a combination of comparative social policy and public management.
 In the second half you'll get advanced research skills training.
 You'll undertake practice related activities including small group projects that will expose you to applied policy research in practice with the support of a learning mentor.

 You'll study six modules in your first year that will introduce you to the concepts and techniques you'll use later in the course.
 You'll also build on your knowledge with a series of masterclasses and your own policy analysis.